andyhedges/jmimeinfo/README.md

 ##History

 This library was first released under the GPL about 8 years ago on Sun Microsystems java.net code sharing portal.
 Sadly this seems to be no longer and so due to popular demand I'm re-releasing it here on github.
-I've also changed the license to the more permisive MIT license so that it can be used more widely.
+I've also changed the license to the more permissive MIT license so that it can be used more widely.

 ##Plans